 Tentomon's wings flashed.
 "Really?!
 Wait, yes!
 That works!" he said.

 The walls ground so loudly the kids could barely hear anything else, and they were so close that none of them could put their arms out anymore.
 "Can we have the last riddle, please?"
-Izzy called as a pebble hit his forehead.
+Izzy asked as a pebble hit his forehead.

 "Very well," the sphinx boomed maliciously.
 "Here is the final riddle: what one thing, had you done it, would have spared you the agony of being crushed to death?"

 "What?!"
 Mimi shouted as she turned sideways and raised her arms.
 "That's not a riddle!
 You cheat—MMPH!"

 Palmon squeezed her vines around Mimi's mouth as the girl muttered angrily.
 "Don't talk unless you've got an answer, Mimi!" she urged.

 "Izzy, hurry!"
 Tentomon urged as he had to land; his wings just wouldn't fit.

 Izzy sweat bullets as his mind raced.
 Was there an answer to this one?
 Was the sphinx just being wicked because they were almost out of time?
 How could he think of things he hadn't done?!
 He felt the wall pressing against the tips of his shoes and gasped in alarm.
 "I… I don't know!" he admitted.
 "I don't know!"

 Mimi was pushing and kicking at the wall as hard as she could, but it kept moving.
 "No, no, NO!" she wailed.

 The wall was right against Yolei's forehead, and she could feel her glasses getting ready to crack.
 She was about to be smashed into jelly; she couldn't stay quiet any longer.
 "For God's sake!" she yelled.
 "We shoulda JUST STAYED HOME!"